sy2002/QNICE-FPGA/doc/README.md

   using hardware mechanisms such as switches and key combinations; you cannot route them using software.

+* The baud rate for serial communication (UART) is flexible...
+TODO @MJoergen

-### Details on the "Switch Register" that controls STDIN/STDOUT
+### Details on the Switch Register that controls STDIN/STDOUT

 The initial Nexys 4 DDR version of QNICE-FPGA supports 16 switches that are directly linked with the "Switch Register" `0xFF00`